eecs582-andlars-hasinha-hejohns/io_uring_example/README.md

-# Warning
+# Requirements
-Implementation will only work if running linux kernel >= 5.11.x
+Our implementation will only work on linux kernel version >= 5.11.x, but has only been tested on linux kernel version >= 6.2.x

+You will have to install liburing-dev onto your system as follows:
+`sudo apt install -y liburing-dev`

 # Init
 We first have to install the latest version of liburing and its headers onto our system.